Membership and Dues

 - Alternate representatives are encouraged to attend all CNAP board meetings and are copied on CNAP communications to its Board members.

-- CNAP may request each APRN Group Member submit an Excel file of its membership to CNAP and may contact the organization’s members to inform them of CNAP activities, seek input through surveys, or provide other information of general interest to APRNs.
+- CNAP may request that each APRN Group Member submit an Excel file of its membership to CNAP.
+Group members submitting the file, grants CNAP permission to contact the organization’s members informing them of CNAP activities, seeking input through surveys, or providing other information of general interest to APRNs.

-- APRN Group Members are expected to address any concerns about CNAP operations, policy decisions, staff or actions as quickly as possible by informing CNAP’s Chair or Vice Chair and Chief Operating Officer (CEO).
+- APRN Group Members are expected to address any concerns about CNAP operations, policy decisions, staff or actions as quickly as possible.
+Address such concerns to CNAP’s Chair or Vice Chair and Chief Operating Officer (CEO).
 (See grievance procedure.
 Standing Rule #10 under “CNAP Meetings and General Operations.”)

 CNAP Board, Officers, and Executive Committee